 - Develop ways that researchers across Europe can access, store, transfer and analyse large amounts of life science data.
 See the Compute Platform.

-Identify key data resources across Europe and support the linkages between data and literature e.g. by making it easier to move from a scientific paper to the dataset that the paper was based on.
+- Identify key data resources across Europe and support the linkages between data and literature e.g. by making it easier to move from a scientific paper to the dataset that the paper was based on.
 See the Data Platform.

-Provide ways for researchers to find the best software to analyse their data.
+- Provide ways for researchers to find the best software to analyse their data.
 See the Tools Platform.

-Establish Europe-wide standards that can be used to describe life science data.
+- Establish Europe-wide standards that can be used to describe life science data.
 This makes different data sets easier to compare and analyse.
 See the Interoperability Platform.

-Help scientists and developers find the training they need, and also provide that training.
+- Help scientists and developers find the training they need, and also provide that training.
 See the Training Platform.

-What are 'Platforms' and 'Use Cases'?
+What are 'Platforms' and 'Communities'?

-The scientific and technical activities in ELIXIR are run by five Platforms and four Use Cases.
+The scientific and technical activities in ELIXIR are run by five Platforms and a number of Communities (formerly called 'Use Cases').
 Platforms bring together experts to define the strategy and provide services in a particular area e.g. training, data.
-Use Cases bring together scientists who work in a specific domain (e.g. Plant Sciences).
-These scientists test and give feedback on the services the Platforms provide, to make sure that the services solve real world problems.
-See Platforms and Use Cases.
+Communities bring together scientists who work in a specific domain (e.g. Plant Sciences).
+These scientists develop services targeted for their own domains.
+They also give feedback on the services the Platforms provide, to make sure that the services solve real world problems.
+See Platforms and Communities.